fredgeorge/command_micro_process/README.md

 For inspection, analysis, persistence, and other functions against a Command hierarchy, we use a Visitor Pattern (GoF).
-In testing, the visitor can sweep through the hierarchy and collect state.
+In testing, the visitor can sweep through the hierarchy and collect state for validation assertion.

+Tasks in general will need to share information.
+For example, the result of one task is necessary to feed another task.
+To support this, we use a Collecting Parameter Pattern (C2.com) called a Context.